Lupus590/CARPG_-_An_RPG_Engine/notes/Stats.md

 #pain
 when character takes damage, compair damage to [modify from endurance and/or focus (avaerage? larger? total?)] and compair to a pain table.

-pain table has effects ranging from "you ignore it" to stat modifiers to "you faint from the pain"
+pain table has effects ranging from "you ignore it" to stat modifiers to "you faint from the pain" to "enjoy your coma"